2013-14 Property Tax Statement

-- 18 cents for County government services (Public safety, road improvements, libraries, elections, public health, etc.)
+- 17.3 cents for County government services (public safety, road improvements, libraries, elections, public health, etc.)

-This year's property tax statements account for a total of $817 million, which will pay for the services mentioned above.
+This year's property tax statements account for a total of $877 million, which will pay for the services mentioned above.
 These services are provided by 49 local taxing districts (cities, county, special districts, schools, regional governments) throughout the County.
-This is an increase of 2.1 percent or $16.4 million compared to last year.
-The increase in taxes is due to several factors including the 3% increase in assessed value on most properties, additional value from new construction activity and new or increased taxing district levies.
-Please see our 2012 Fact Sheet for more information.
+This is an increase of 7.3 percent or $59.5 million compared to last year.
+The increase in taxes is due to several factors including the 3 percent increase in assessed value on most properties, additional value from new construction activity and new or increased taxing district levies.
+Please see our 2013 Fact Sheet for more information.

-The most common question tax payers have is, "Why did my taxes go up when my market value went down?"
+- The most common question tax payers have is, "Why did my taxes go up more than 3 percent?"